scala/docs.scala-lang/_tour/pattern-matching.md

     case SMS(number, message) =>
       s"You got an SMS from $number!
 Message: $message" case VoiceRecording(name, link) =>
-      s"you received a Voice Recording from $name!
+      s"You received a Voice Recording from $name!
 Click the link to hear it: $link" }
 }
 val someSms = SMS("12345", "Are you there?")